 Which cards are we talking about?
 Two of the stars of Chase’s business card portfolio, the Ink Business Preferred℠ Credit Card and Ink Business Unlimited℠ Credit Card.
 Outside of cardholder benefits when you are flying United, these cards out-earn and outperform the United Business Card on almost every front.

 That’s not to say the offer on the United Business Card doesn’t provide top value.
-The 50,000 mile offer is the highest bonus we’ve seen to date on this card, plus the $95 annual fee is waived for the first year.
+The up to 100,000 mile offer is the highest bonus we’ve seen to date on this card, plus the $95 annual fee is waived for the first year.
 But, you’re leaving serious value on the table applying for the United Business Card unless you already hold one or both of the Ink cards listed above.

 More Points & Better Perks with Chase Ink Rewards Cards